Breadcrumb

 dtc-competitions-systems

-In Challenge Event 2, teams are required to operate with full autonomy as well as accurately geolocate casualties.
-Degraded sensing, dynamic physiological changes and walking casualties will significantly add difficulty to the challenge.
-To win a prize, teams must pass casualty localization and triage accuracy thresholds.
-Teams must also develop a user interface designed for use by first responders.
+In Challenge Event 2, teams were required to operate with full autonomy as well as accurately geolocate casualties.
+Degraded sensing, dynamic physiological changes and walking casualties will significantly added difficulty to the challenge.

 Technical Challenge Elements